upenn-libraries/finding_aids/rails_app/README.md

 Currently two means of harvesting are supported.
 The means used is configured as part of the endpoint's configuration.
 Harvesting behavior is represented in `Extractor` classes.

+> Important Note: EAD files in [EAD 3 spec](https://github.com/SAA-SDT/EAD3/tree/v1.1.1) will not be harvested.
+An error will be shown in the harvest outcomes if a file in EAD 3 is detected.

 #### IndexExtractor

 This means of harvesting supports the legacy application style of basic HTML pages containing an index of links to EAD XML files.
 This extractor will parse a HTML document and pull out any `href`s that point to `.xml` files.